cement-head/GPU-Bioinformatics/README.md

 Please see the WIKI for the list.

-If you'd like your software added, please eMAIL me at <andorjkiss@gmail.com>
+If you'd like your software added, please eMAIL me via GitHub.

 Thanks